composable-logs/composable-logs/docs/docs/home/index.md

 A main feature of `pynb-dag-runner` is that pipelines can execute on stateless compute infrastructure (that may be ephemeral, serverless).
 So, a 24/7 running database that records past runs or logged metrics is not needed.
-Rather, when `pynb-dag-runner` executes a pipeline, key events (and logged artifacts) are emitted using the [OpenTelemetry standard](https://opentelemetry.io/).
+Rather, when `pynb-dag-runner` executes a pipeline, all key events (and logged artifacts) are emitted using the [OpenTelemetry standard](https://opentelemetry.io/).
 Thus, after a pipeline has completed, a complete immutable record of the run can be persisted as a JSON file to a data lake (as one option).

-For reporting, `pynb-dag-runner` can currently convert pipeline logs into a static website, see the [example website](https://pynb-dag-runner.github.io/mnist-digits-demo-pipeline/) generated from daily runs of the `mnist-digits-demo-pipeline` [example pipeline](/live-demos/mnist-digits-demo-pipeline/).
+For reporting and experiment tracking, `pynb-dag-runner` can currently convert pipeline logs into a static website, see the [example website](https://pynb-dag-runner.github.io/mnist-digits-demo-pipeline/) generated from daily runs of the `mnist-digits-demo-pipeline` [example pipeline](/live-demos/mnist-digits-demo-pipeline/).
 This is done with a modified version of the MLFlow UI.

 A main motivation for developing `pynb-dag-runner` is to have a framework to run pipelines on limited or no cloud infrastructure.